How Dental Care Professionals and Patients Can Protect Themselves From Evolving Health Risks

 To safely engage in the dental industry, professionals and their patients must take ongoing precautions to protect their health and limit the spread of viruses like COVID-19.

-Defending Against Health Risks At A Dentist’s Office
+Defending Against Health Risks at a Dentist’s Office

 Dental care providers are often fully booked each day and service a high number of customers, many of which may need to wait in a common area before being seen.
 In addition, dental settings have many high-touch surfaces, making it essential to clean and disinfect all surfaces throughout the day.